FM171/HTB-write-ups/docs/Report.md

 ![BloodHound Scan](images/Bloodhound.png)

-12. If examine WINRM_SVC in BloddHound, it is member of remote services add can remote login.
-If we try to use EVil-winrm for user p.agila or J.FLEISCHMAN will see users dint have permisison.
+12. If you examine WINRM_SVC in BloodHound, it is member of remote services add can remote login.
+If we try to use evil-winrm for user p.agila or J.FLEISCHMAN will see users don't have permisison.

 Observations form BloodHound